Infected Septum Piercing: What Does It Look Like and How to Treat It?

 4. Clean the Piercing.

-Most piercers will advise you to clean the piercing at least twice a day with a sterile saline solution.
+Most piercers will advise you to clean the piercing at least twice a day.
 However, your piercer will likely give you detailed aftercare instructions.
 Following them closely will minimize your risk of infection.

 5. Avoid Applying Sunscreens or Creams.